-In the former USSR, this date went unnoticed – and it was vainly.
+In the former USSR, this date went unnoticed – and it was in vain.

-The West continues to respect and consider it necessary to listen to the teachings, thoughts of Karl Marx and his friend and companion – Friedrich Engels (1820 – 1895).
+The West continues to respect and consider a necessity to listen to the teachings, thoughts of Karl Marx and his friend and companion – Friedrich Engels (1820 – 1895).
 We are always rich in belated thought – and we are ready to lay the blame for our misfortunes on old and recent classics.

-My attitude to the teachings and personality of Karl Marx is ambiguous as for a consistent anti-communist.
-But I was born in our time – and I do not have to relate haughtily to our ancestors – even such sinners as Karl Marx and Friedrich Engels.
-These two names cannot be separated.
+My attitude towards the teachings and personality of Karl Marx is not ambiguous as I’m a consistent anti-communist.
+But I was born in our epoch, during the time of communist rule in the Soviet Union – and I do not to relate to it in theory – such sinners as Karl Marx and Friedrich Engels; these names cannot be separated.

-The life of Karl Marx we could describe as “a tragic mistake of his lifetime.”
+The life of Karl Marx we could describe as “the tragic mistake of his lifetime.”
 Genius, really ingenious, he brilliantly ruined not only lives of millions of people, but his own life like no other.
-A good poet (he wanted to become in his early youth), he refused consciously – this was not his conscious vocation.
-He could have been a professor of philosophy at European university (Dr. Marx!).
+A good writer (he wanted to become in his early youth), but he refused consciously – this was not his conscious vocation.
+He could have been a professor of philosophy at a European university (Dr. Marx!).
 He knew 17 foreign languages, including Latin and Greek.
-He did not even become a professor of any university, we may not find the information of his attempts to be a prominent scholar or writer.
+He did not even attempt to become a professor at an university, we may not find the information of his attempts to be a prominent scholar or writer.

 Was it all worth suffering?